 This Blessed Sacrament lamp with peculiar light reflections; the brass it’s entirely hand-molded and it’s made of satin brass outside and polished brass in the parts that are closer to the glass.

 The thin and precious glass is colored by skilled craftsmen.

 The design of this lamp makes it suitable for a church with modern and contemporary furnishing.

 Many of you are familiar – literally and figuratively – with the smell of poverty, the smell of illness, the smell of death, but it is only through living with and knowing these smells that you are able to advocate authentically and effectively for the dignity and aspirations of people who are poor or living on the margins of our modern societies.
 The leaders of the Church when they are ministering the people they should be like Jesus as Richard Innes writes,

-The development of the spiritual life and ministry of the priest is important so as to become like Christ who is the ultimate Shepherd, He knows the flock, leads, provides protection for, loves and encourages His sheep.
+The development of the spiritual life and ministry of the priest is important to become like Christ who is the ultimate Shepherd, He knows the flock, leads, provides protection for, loves, and encourages His sheep.